maiani/mepgl/README.md

 * CUDA Toolkit
 * ZLib
 * Boost libraries
-* Python scientific libraries (numpy, scipy, matplotlib)
+* Python scientific libraries (NumPy, SciPy, matplotlib)

-A conda yml file is provided to get these library, except for the CUDA toolkit.
+A conda yml file is provided to get these libraries, except for the CUDA toolkit.
 To use it, run
 ```
 conda env create -f environment.yml